C8forT/ScrcpyWiFi/README.md

     The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux (both X11 and Wayland), KDE Neon, Linux Mint Cinnamon 20.3 and LMDE 5.
 Thus, you can install adb and zenity via your package manager or software store.
+    UPDATE - As of 12/27/22 adb no longer appears to be in the Arch Linux repository as a stand-alone package.
+Instead, install "android-tools", which includes adb.

     B.  scrcpy compatibility as of March 2022: